 Covid-19 was abruptly announced as a global pandemic, giving companies a concise period to strategize their adjustment plans.
 As a result, the rush to change from a mostly office-based workforce to a remote workforce might have seen security awareness training for employees put on a back burner.

 However, the situation does not seem to be getting any better, with China experiencing the second wave of the virus.
 This implies that lockdown is likely to be extended for several months, and cyber-attacks targeting remote employees are bound to increase.
 Therefore, it’s essential to ensure that awareness training is provided to the remote workforce as soon as possible.

 Increasing COVID-19 Domain Registrations and Web-Based Attacks

 An analysis conducted by Check Point Research revealed that approximately 42,000 domains related to Coronavirus and COVID-19 had been registered by the end of March 2020.
 And of the total number of those registered domains, 50 percent are likely to be malicious compared to other domains registered over the same period, as uncovered by Check Point Research.

 It’s essential to raise awareness of the risk of using BYOD’s for corporate activities.
 There should be a limitation on what can be used to access the company’s website, standard security configuration for all BYOD’s within company infrastructure to be adhered to, and a list of websites that employees can access while using office devices.
 Above all, a security team should be in charge of identifying and blocking access to known malicious websites that hackers commonly exploit for fraud, distribution of malware, or phishing activities.

 Shadow IT is a Major Vulnerability

 For office-based employees connected to a corporates network, it is easy and more straightforward to identify the unauthorized software and hardware used by employees (Shadow IT).
-As for the remote workforce, it’s not only challenging to identify shadow IT, but the risk of malicious software being installed onto the device issued by corporate also increases.
+As for the remote workforce, it’s challenging to identify shadow IT, but the risk of malicious software being installed onto the device issued by corporate also increases.